jkeohan/scatterplot-workshop/module-1a-rendering-data.md

 Here is a list of the functionality that has been implemented:

 - Renders basic circles color coded by region
 - Legend with regional names and defined colors
 - X\Y Axes and axis titles
 - Filtering and rerendering data
 - Animations for circles, lines, opacities, axes
-- Responsive design

 #### Getting Started

 The objective of this module isn't to implement all the functionality defined above but to both structure our code in such a way that takes into consideration our final design.
-We will focus on the following specifically:
+For this module we will focus on the following specifically:

-- implement a responsive design
-- append an svg and g elements
+- create\append an svg and g element
 - render the data as the circles

 We are going to be writing quite of bit of code in this module and it will fall into several buckets:

 - code that runs only once on page load
 - code that runs on every time the data set changes
-- code that runs as per our responsive design

 Let's start with the code that only runs once on page load.

 #### Code Run On Page Load Only

 Several elements are going to be defined that need to key to both support generating the svg\g elements but also for our need to scale the data to readjust according to our responsive design.
-Something that you will see quite often in the code used to build out a D3 desing is defining values that we can use to position our g elements.
+Something that you will see quite often in the code used to build out a D3 desing is defining values that we can use to help position g elements.
 So let's create a new const variable and assign some values.

 ```
-const m = { left: 20, right: 150, top: 20, bottom: 20 };
+const m = { left: 20, right: 20, top: 20, bottom: 20 };
 ```

 The left and bottom values are so that we make space for the x\y axis text.
-The top is to create some distance from the parent div but the largest values of 150 is meant to provide the space needed to add the legend to the right of the scatterplot.
+Most of the values will be increased as we add add the axes and legend but are suitable for the time being for a basic scatterplot.

 The svg that will contain our visualization will be appended to a div with a class of ".scatterplot" so let's use d3 to grab that element from the DOM using **d3.select()**.
 Once it's grabbed we will also console.log() the output.